gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Combinatorics/README.md

 ### Cartesian Product in LINQ

-`CartesianProduct.Of(...)` is an explicit form of producing the Cartesian product, but the LINQ shorthand `CrossJoin()` is also available as a part of fluent API:
+`CartesianProduct.Of(...)` is an explicit form of producing the Cartesian product, but the LINQ shorthand `CrossJoin()` is also available as a part of the fluent API:

 ```csharp
 using Gapotchenko.FX.Math.Combinatorics;